 What is Taekwondo?

-Taekwondo is a modern martial art, characterized by its fast, high and spinning kicks.
+Taekwondo is a modern martial art, characterized by its speed, high and spinning kicks.
 There are multiple interpretations of the name Taekwondo.
 Taekwondo is often translated as 'the way of hand and foot.'

 Tae = 'Foot' or 'to kick' or 'to jump' K'won = 'Fist' or 'to strike or block with hand' Do = 'The way of' or 'art'